-In 2019, UDOT received funding from the Utah State Legislature to “improve tourism”.
-UDOT chose to reduce peak ski season traffic from mouth of Big Cottonwood Canyon up to Alta utilizing NEPA (National Environmental Protection Act).
+In 2018, UDOT received funding from the Utah State Legislature to “improve tourism”.
+UDOT chose to reduce peak ski season traffic on SR 210 from mouth of Big Cottonwood Canyon up to Alta utilizing NEPA (National Environmental Protection Act).

 To be successful in keeping UDOT from widening Wasatch Blvd into 6 to 7 lane arterial, we must ensure UDOT adheres to NEPA process.
 This means they must thoroughly screen every comment that meets their stated goal & they must make regional consideration.

 Petition to UDOT & Wasatch Front Regional Council (WFRC):

 “Wider, more numerous, fast-moving vehicular lanes is NOT the answer with Utah’s Emergency Drought and severe air quality problems.
 Southeastern SL Valley needs a REGIONAL transit system not only for recreationalists to Millcreek, BCC & LCC but also for north/south employees, patients & students to U of U area.
 All stakeholders agree that Active Transportation & Express, cleaner transit is the answer to growing population & associated mobility issues.”